Blue Jay VS Cardinal: two vibrant avians, each a spectacle of nature, but how do they compare?

-Both birds have a powerful bill, but when you look at them carefully, you can see that they are anatomically different.
-The Cardinal’s beak is small and thick, while the blue jay has a bill that is straight and a little long
+Both birds have a powerful bills, but when you look at them carefully, you can see that they are anatomically different.
+The Cardinal’s beak is small and thick, while the blue jay has a bill that is straight and a little long.

 Cardinals may be found in various habitats, including woodland edges, grassy lawns, trees and shrubs, back gardens, and well-landscaped areas.

 Even though both birds are classified as songbirds, their vocalizations are quite different.
-The blue jay has a mellower voice and almost sounds like a whisper compared to the other birds.
-The Cardinal’s song sounds just like someone is whistling if you listen closely.
+The blue jay has a mellower voice and almost sounds like a whisper compared to other birds.
+In contrast, the Cardinal’s song sounds just like someone is whistling if you listen closely.

 Singing over a longer amount of time is characteristic of the blue jay, with a single song lasting as long as 2 minutes.
-The song of a cardinal is short, lasting just approximately 2-3 seconds on average.
+In contrast, the song of a cardinal is brief, lasting just approximately 2-3 seconds on average.

 Cardinal’s song comprises a long succession of clear two-parted whistles that are periodically accelerated before culminating with a progressive treble at the end.